otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

         messages, decide whether to only use messages that contain trusted long term keys.
-        If there are several instance tags in the list of prekey messages, decide whether to send one message per instance tag or to send a message only to one instance tag.
+        If there are several instance tags in the list of prekey messages, decide which instance tags to send messages to.
         If there are multiple prekey messages per instance tag, decide whether to send multiple messages to the same instance tag.

 #### Decreased participation deniability for the initiator